BMJ Editorial – Are Some Diets “Mass Murder”?

 The above correlations are clearly noted in Y&H’s paper.

 In recent years, far too much attention is paid to one page of a discussion paper written in the early 1950s.
-Keys writes, “the fact that the present high rate from degenerative heart disease in the United States is not inevitable is easily shown by the comparison with some other countries.”
-This was the purpose of the paper.
+Keys writes that the purpose of the paper was to demonstrate that,

 An average of 95.9% of all eligible men participated in the Seven Countries Study — excluding the cohorts in the Netherlands and the U.S.

-Banting was 165 cm tall and weighed 92 kg at the start of his high-fat, low-carbohydrate diet.
-Over twelve months he lost 21 kg resulting in a weight of 76 kg.
+Banting was 165 cm tall and weighed 92 kg on 26 August 1862 at the start of his high-fat, low-carbohydrate diet.
+Over twelve months he lost 21 kg resulting in a weight of 70.8 kg.
 It was a big improvement but not exactly slim.
-He is still overweight with a BMI of 28.
+He is still very overweight with a BMI of 26.
+12

 Smith states that the Ornish Diet requires fewer than 10% energy from saturated fat.
 This simple view assumes that a criteria for a healthy diet is defined by the macronutrient ratio by energy intake.
 A person consuming a whole-food, plant-based diet as advocated by Ornish will consume about 10% fats, 10% protein and 80% carbohydrate.
 This diet will also be high in fibre, phytonutrients and low in saturated fats.
 Added oils are absent.